jitpack/jitpack.io/README.md

 To see an example, head to https://jitpack.io and 'Look Up' a Git repository by url.

+Self-hosted Git servers like GitLab are also supported.
+You can register your server on your [user page](https://jitpack.io/w/user).

 ## Custom domain name ##

 If you want to use your own domain name as the groupId instead of com.github.yourcompany, you can.